Tuberculosis (TB) can happen to anyone

 I am facing financial problems due to TB

 In India, through a government scheme called Nikshay Poshan Yojana, every TB patient can get Rs 500 in their bank account every month during treatment.
 Everyone with TB can get it.
-The money is being given so that the patient Along with the medicine, should also get good food and be able to complete the treatment regularly.
+The money is being given so that the patient can get good food and be able to complete the treatment.

-To avail the benefit of the scheme, photocopy of Aadhar card and bank account has to be given at the DOTS centre.
+To take part in the scheme, you must give a photocopy of your Aadhar card and your bank account details at the DOTS centre.

 Sometimes the money Comes only several months later.
 If you do not receive any money after two to four months, then definitely inquire at the DOTS center, or call the Helpline 1800 116666.
-You will need to tell them your Nikshay ID, which DOTS Center can tell you.
+You will need to tell them your Nikshay ID.
+If you do not know your Nikshay ID, the DOTS Center can tell you.

 If there is any problem with these things, your local ASHA employee or J.S.K.
 (Public Service Center) can help you.
-There may be an organization or support group in your area that helps people with TB.
+You can also check for organisations or support groups in your area that helps people with TB.

 Eat healthy food - Grow strong - Fight TB